Cases Unwrapped Video Series

 In It To Win: The Jack Abramoff Story

-Featuring former lobbyist and convicted felon Jack Abramoff, this 25-minute documentary explores the internal biases and external pressures he faced as well as the consequences of his unethical decision-making.
-Filmed on the UT Austin campus.
+Featuring former lobbyist and convicted felon Jack Abramoff, this 25-minute documentary explores the internal biases and external pressures he faced, and the consequences of his unethical decisions.

 In It To Win: Jack & Framing